oceanprotocol/docs/content/concepts/did-ddo.md

 ---
-title: DIDs & DDOs
+title: DID & DDO
-description: Specification of Ocean asset identifiers and objects using DIDs & DDOs
+description: Specification of decentralized identifiers for assets in Ocean Protocol using the DID & DDO standards.
 slug: /concepts/did-ddo/
 section: concepts
 ---